Last updated: ·Style & AI

 Angular frames — square, rectangular, geometric — add structural contrast against the face's soft curves and tend to look particularly sharp on oval faces.
 The contrast between the sharp corners of the frame and the gentle jawline creates visual interest and definition at the eye zone.

 Oversized frames can look striking on oval faces because the larger lens area doesn't overwhelm the proportions the way it can on smaller or rounder faces.
 The key is maintaining the right width — the outer edge of the frame should not extend meaningfully past the widest point of the cheekbones when viewed front-on.
+Quay sunglasses — particularly their wayfarer and oversized styles — are frequently recommended for oval faces precisely because their proportions align well with the oval's cheekbone width.

 Best Frame Choices